What Is a Shopper Profile: 8 Types of Shoppers

 7. The Educated Consumer

 With increasing access to product information, many of today’s shoppers fall into the educated or well-informed shopper profile.
-In fact, more than half of modern shoppers do research before they make a purchase.
+In fact, nearly 70% of online shoppers read between one and six reviews before making a purchase.
 The educated shopper researches products or a store’s inventory online, reads customer reviews, and scans general pricing information before visiting the store.
-They also typically have an idea of what they want to buy by the time they make it in.
+They will also typically have an idea of what they want to buy by the time they make it into a store.

 The Educated Consumer’s Needs